Antonyzer83/adventofcode/README.md

 - Part One: count positions the tail visits at least at once
 - Part Two: count position of tail with 9 elements

+## 10

+- Part One: count cycles and sum of signal strength